SwirX/SP2YTMusic/README.md

 ## Quick start guide

 To use SPT2YTM, simply open `converter.exe` if you're on windows, or run `python3 converter.py` once you completed all steps for the linux installation.
 When SPT2YTM runs for the first time, you need to provide API tokens for both YouTube Music and Spotify.
-Keep in mind, to never share these tokens with other people you don't trust, because they basically function as a username/password combination for your Spotify and YouTube accounts.
+Keep in mind, to never share these tokens with people you don't trust, because they basically function as a username/password combination for your Spotify and YouTube accounts.
 Here is how you get them:

 ### YouTube Music
 When SPT2YTM asks you for your YouTube api tokens and a browser window pops up, just follow the instructions in the browser and select the YouTube account you want to transfer your music to.
 After it tells you to "Continue on your device", you can close the browser tab and go back into the command prompt, proceeding by pressing the enter key.